TakutoYoshikai/portfolio-github/README.md

 # portfolio-github

-This is Takuto Yoshikai's portfolio of Github.
+This is Takuto Yoshikai's advanced portfolio.

-My official portfolio website is this↓
+My Basic portfolio website is this↓

 https://yoshikai.net